Important Facts on Cruise Ship Turnaround Days

 When a cruise ship has completed a voyage and returns to its homeport, this is an event commonly known in the industry as turnaround day.
 Most cruise ships perform several cruises each year, and turnaround day is the period where old passengers disembark and new ones begin the process of their very own cruise.

-At Cruise Lady, we’re proud to offer numerous LDS cruise options, from Jordan cruise options to the British Isles, South America and many other areas.
-While turnaround day will vary depending on the exact ship you’re on, here are some general basics to know about how it will work and what you should be ready for – on either side of your trip.
+At Cruise Lady, we’re proud to offer numerous cruise options for Latter-day Saint groups, from the Mediterranean to the British Isles, South America and many other areas.
+While turnaround days will vary depending on the exact ship you’re on, here are some general basics to know about how it will work and what you should be ready for – on either side of your trip.

 Crew Member Departure and Embarkment